ag143/workshop/Az Fundamentals/notes_mistake.md

 - Azure AD Connect Health. used to monitor identity governance or identity infrastructure for on-premises resources or servers.
 You can use the Azure AD Connect Health portal to view alerts, performance monitoring, usage analysis, and other information.
 - Azure AD privileged ID management. used to provide just-in-time access, prevent malicious activity, and provide a fully integrated review of "privileged roles" in real time.
 It also helps you manage privileged administrator roles across Azure resources and Azure AD
 - Azure Advanced Threat Protection (ATP). used to detect threats from on-premises resources.
 It is incorrect because the questions is not regarding internal sources.

+Compliance Manager
+- a workflow-based risk assessment tool listed on Microsoft's Microsoft Service Trust Porta
+- allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft Professional Services such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure, as well as Microsoft Cloud Services.

+There are regions that are not available to organizations that have business bases in the United States.
+- true
+- Organizations that do not have a business based in China will not be able to use the four regions of China.
+Global Azure is operated by Microsoft, but China is not available globally for political reasons.
+As a result, China Azure operates independently of Global Azure.

 # Part 6: Describe Azure cost management and service level agreements